Economic evaluation of time: Laboratory tasks

 People can be primed to think about money through simple laboratory procedures.
 Studies found that people who were asked to formulate sentences using money-relevant words (e.g., price) versus time-relevant words (e.g., clock) primed people to think about money, and they became more self-focused in their decisions about time use.
 For example, participants who were primed to think about money spent more time working and less time socializing with friends.
 They were also far less likely to help others or seek help.
 There are various other manipulation techniques used to prime the concept of money.
 The 'descrambling task' consists of 30 sets of five jumbled words, where participants are asked to formulate sensible phrases using four of the five words.
 In the control conditions, all 30 of the phrases primed neutral concepts (e.g., “cold it desk outside is” descrambled to “it is cold outside”).
 In the money-prime condition, 15 of the phrases primed the concept of money (e.g., “high a salary desk paying” descrambled to “a high-paying salary”).
 Other studies presented participants with money bills versus paper sheets to prime the concept of money.

-However, some of recent studies in the money-priming research failed to replicate these results.
+However, some of the recent studies in the money-priming research failed to replicate these results.
 Across several experiments, the same manipulation (e.g., showing an image of a $100 bill) did reliably activate the concept of money; however, it did not have consistent effects on several dependent measures including subjective wealth, self-sufficiency, agency, and communion, which are theorized to be influenced by the thought of money.
 Furthermore, socioeconomic factors such as gender, socioeconomic status, and political ideology did not moderate these effects of money primes.
 Since variance in study population and methods are inevitable across experiments, these laboratory studies should therefore be interpreted with caution.
 Caruso and his colleagues suggest that using large-scale pre-registered experiment and assessing wide-ranging individual factors within the same heterogeneous sample will be helpful in identifying meaningful variations among the dependent variables.

 Performance incentive

-Research found that certain organizational practices promote economic evaluation of time.
+The research found that certain organizational practices promote economic evaluation of time.
 One such factor is performance incentives, a ubiquitous payment system used in various domains including education, health, and management.
 The main alternative to performance incentives is task-based incentive (also known as fixed incentive)—a fixed amount of payment for completing a task.
 Performance incentives, as compared to task-based incentives, increase people's attention to reward objects, which in turn heighten their desire for money.
 This desire then motivates people's focus on earning monetary and material rewards, and decreases prosocial spending like making donations.